damaratix/sans-holiday-hack-2021/sources/challenge8.md

 InheritanceFlags      : None
 PropagationFlags      : None
 ```
 Seems like the user "**remote_elf**" has the **WriteDacl** permission, which allows us to add/remove permissions for other users for this group.
-We can now proceed to use the second script provided to us to by Chris Devis.
+We can now proceed to use the second script provided to us to by Chris Davis.
 ```{note}
 This script adds the **GenericAll** permission to a user of our choice.
 We should add it to the user generated by us.
 ```